ramonavic/101010/README.md

 Not everything is there yet.

 ### Important todo's before launch of V1:
-- Landing and Settings page
+= Landing and Settings page
 - Encryption
 - Better Playlist Selection module
 - Users can save playlists to their Spotify account
+- Better error handling
 - Integration with email program on production
 - Get a VPS and create deployment strategy (either quick n dirty through docker-compose or kubernetes on a VM)